 Offer accepted too early in job seeking process.
 Today, most candidates apply to multiple jobs and hiring managers understand that.

 Overlooked details.
 You can say that you were overwhelmed with the search process and failed to go into the details of the proposal.
 As a result, you missed some critical information.

 Lack of Personal Development Opportunities.
 Sometimes, a job might not provide sufficient opportunities to enhance your skills, so accepting it is like never leaving the previous one.
 You want to develop as a professional, so you need more opportunities to improve your skillset and abilities.

 How To Let A Company Know You Don’t Want The Job

 Let’s suppose you decided to turn down the job offer.
-First and foremost, you need to remember that there is nothing illegal in turning down the offer you accepted as long as you haven’t signed an employment contract.
+First and foremost, you need to remember there is nothing illegal in turning down the offer you accepted as long as you haven’t signed an employment contract stating otherwise.
 As you explain why you changed your decision, you need to follow a number of recommendations.
 To make the conversation with the company’s representative as smooth as possible, consider the following.

 1. Act Quickly